Today EVs are driven much less than other cars, which has big implications for the environment.

 The broader point is that mileage matters for EV policy.
 What we ultimately care about is reducing gasoline consumption, but current policies like the $7,500 federal tax credit treat low-mileage and high-mileage drivers uniformly.
 Is there some better policy that would target EVs to high-mileage drivers?
 Why, yes, there is.
 It is called a gasoline tax.
 Making gasoline more expensive would incentivize EVs for all drivers, but the biggest incentive would be for people who drive a lot of miles.

-For more details see Energy Institute Working Paper, “How Much Are Electric Vehicles Driven?“
+For more details see Lucas Davis, “How Much Are Electric Vehicles Driven?“, Applied Economics Letters, forthcoming.

 Keep up with Energy Institute blogs, research, and events on Twitter @energyathaas.